Latest stories

 When Reformed Experiential Preaching Goes Bad

-Written by someone who lived through its errors: experiential preaching can search the heart so relentlessly that it keeps souls from Christ.
-A diagnosis of where heart-preaching goes wrong — delay over decision, feeling over faith — and how to recover its true warmth.
+Experiential preaching can search the heart so relentlessly that it keeps souls from Christ.
+A diagnosis of where heart-preaching goes wrong (delay over decision, feeling over faith) and how to recover its true warmth.

 12 months ago 6 Min Read